RabbitMQ

 Metrics Collected

 Create your own widget from scratch.
 Navigate to the Dashboard Builder and select the dashboard you would like to create a widget in.
-Select Add New Widget and choose the Kafka data source.
+Select Add New Widget and choose the RabbitMQ data source.

 MetricDescriptionUnitType